 The Battle for Equal Women’s Rights

 UE has been leading the fight for equity for women workers since the 1940s.
-In the current political climate women need unions more than ever, as they are the best way to ensure greater earnings, benefits, and protections from discrimination in the workplace.
+Women need unions more than ever, as they are the best way to ensure greater earnings, benefits, and protections from discrimination in the workplace.
 Until women have full and equal rights, all workers are held back.

 UE members need to apply ever-greater pressure on politicians and bosses to advance and maintain women’s rights.
 This war on women’s rights needs to stop and we must remain leaders in this fight.